Storms Bring Chaos To Ireland, France, UK

 The UK Met Office issued snow and ice warnings for those regions, saying there was a "good chance some rural communities could be cut off".

-Scottish hills could see up to 40 centimetres (16 inches) of snow, while winds approaching 113 kilometres (70 miles) per hour were recorded in Britain.
+Scottish hills could see up to 40 centimetres of snow, while winds approaching 113 kilometres per hour were recorded in Britain.

 Ferry operator DFDS cancelled services on some routes until Monday, with sailings from Newhaven and Dover in southern England to Dieppe and Calais in France severely affected.